ibressler/win10scripts/readme.md

 ## Overview

 This is a collection of batch scripts intended for automating clean up of Windows, typically right after a fresh installation.
-They were developed and tested on Windows 10 Pro 64bit.
+They were developed and tested on Windows 10 Pro 64bit (1703).

 Feel free to contribute where you see room for improvements or fixes!

 ## Contents

+### Disable *Cortana*

+    > cortana_disable.bat

+Disables the (preinstalled) *Cortana*.
+First, *Cortana* is disabled for searching by a registry setting.
+Second, it is forced to shutdown with its installation folder being immediately moved to a backup folder which prevents it from restarting effectively.

 ### Remove *OneDrive*